-The generic controller presented here is a slight generalization of the "weak concurrent controller" in [9], in that here we permit transactions to be created after they abort.
-Since the results in [9] and their proofs are essentially unaffected by the generalization, we see no reason not to generalize in this way.
+The generic controller presented here is a slight generalization of the "weak concurrent controller" in [9].
+However, the results in [9] and their proofs are essentially unaffected by the generalization.)

 The following lemma states some simple invariants relating schedules of the generic controller to the states that result from applying them to the initial state.